carloacu/contextualplanner-android-releases/README.md

 Contextualplanner Android releases
 ==================================

-Maven repository for the Contextualplanner Android releases
+Maven repository for the Contextualplanner Android releases<br/>
+Url of the project: https://github.com/carloacu/contextualplanner-android

 ### Command line to generate a version